Table of Contents

 Alongside the more traditional third-party lab testing required in regulated markets, in-house testing and analytics is witnessing a similar rise in service.
 Cultivators, extractors, phenohunters, and other stakeholders are investing in their own on-site testing capacities.

 No one is seeking to replace the mandated third-party testing.
 Instead, cannabis producers strive to dial in processes, make smarter purchasing decisions, and increase operational efficiencies.
-The argument for in-house testing is now stronger than ever.
+The argument for in-house testing and analytics is now stronger than ever.

 In the Cannabis Industry, Knowledge is Power